 Arnold Chiari Deformity - Also known as chiari malformations (CMs), these structural defects are in the cerebellum, the part of the brain that controls balance.
 CMs may develop when the bony space is smaller than normal, causing the cerebellum and brain stem to be pushed down toward the upper spinal canal.
 The resulting pressure on the cerebellum and brain stem may block the flow of cerebrospinal fluid—the clear liquid that surrounds and cushions the brain and spinal cord—to and from the brain, and affect functioning.

-Craniosynostosis - A birth defect in which the bones of the skull close prematurely, limiting or distorting the skull's growth.
+Craniosynostosis - A condition that affects the head/skull and face and occurs in one out of 2,500 births.
+The bones of the skull close prematurely, limiting or distorting the skull's growth.
 It is characterized in infancy by an abnormal but characteristic head shape.

 Endovascular surgery - Minimally invasive surgery using catheters (thin tubes).

 Hydrocephalus - A disorder in which too much cerebrospinal fluid, usually under high pressure, accumulates in the cavities of the brain.
 This can be caused by a birth defect, brain tumor, infection, hemorrhage, or brain injury.
 Hydrocephalus is also commonly referred to as water on the brain.